jladdjr/anki-decks/readme.md

 ## Plover

-* Currently includes decks for studying the top 9000 words in Project Gutenberg by frequency.
+* Includes decks for studying the top 10,000 words in Project Gutenberg by frequency.

 ## Card Design